puppetlabs/puppet-docs/source/puppet/5.4/provider_development.markdown

     defaultfor :operatingsystem => :debian

-The same fact matching functionality is used, so again case does not matter.
+The same fact matching functionality as confinement is used, with one addition.
+As of Puppet 5.4.0, it is also acceptable to supply a regex value to match against a fact value.
+This is useful, for example, in the case of providers that should only be default for a specific range of operating system versions:

+    defaultfor :operatingsystemmajrelease => /^[5-7]$/

-## Provider/Resource API
+## Provider/resource API

 Providers never do anything on their own; all of their action is triggered through an associated resource (or, in special cases,